anoopmail/html2json/README.md

 }
 ```

-Can use http://www.freeformatter.com/xpath-tester.html to test your xpath expressions.
+http://www.freeformatter.com/xpath-tester.html can be used to test xpath expressions.

+This is my first gem.
+Feedbacks appreciated.